ayoayco/blog/_posts/2025-03-16-why-fediverse.md

 The one I like the most is "peopleverse", but this is popularly used only in niche groups now, it seems.

+In this post, I want to go write down why I care about this thing we now call "the Fediverse".

+## Background

-But before anything else, let's step back a bit to understand where we are now...
+Now before anything else, let's step back a bit to understand where we are now...

 Some years ago, there was a wave of popularity around "Internet of Things (IoT)".
 It coudn't be escaped back then -- much similar to "blockchain" and the much more recent hype we have now with Gen AI.